KizzyCode/ma_proper/README.md

 # MAProper
-This crate provides the securely erasing memory allocator `MAProper` 🧹
+This crate provides the securely overwriting memory allocator `MAProper` 🧹

 ## What is `MAProper`